-Early on, we identified “engaging the world” as a basic building block for ethical and personal development.
-This refers to engaging at some level, coming out of the cocoon.
+Engaging the world is a basic building block for ethical and personal development.
+This refers to engaging at some level, like coming out of a cocoon.

 Engagement as an aspect of flourishing refers to being fully engaged in the affairs of life: in one’s activities and relationships.
 It implies enthusiasm, a let-the-juice-run-down-your-chin bite into the watermelon.
-In fact, this kind of engagement is the active manifestation of enthusiasm.
 When a person lives this way, life seems more meaningful.
 For one thing, a person who is fully engaged is too busy to feel depressed.
 For another, engagement builds the relationships that serve as building blocks for spirituality.

 Real